 Sonoma County is a top destination for bicycle enthusiasts from around the world.
 With well-carved paths and off-grid trails, there’s something for every level of cycler.
 Whether you prefer to ride solo, in a group, or compete with others — bike routes abound.
-And for lots of fun, you may want to plan for the next Tour d’Organics annual event —August 12, 2018.
+And for lots of fun, you may want to plan for the next Tour d’Organics annual event —held every summer.
 For more local info on bicycling tours and rentals, check out Sonoma County.com.

 Luxury home rentals